Australia Yacht Charters

 Helicopter Reef Tours

-After you experience the reef by sea on your luxury yacht charter, explore it by air.
+After you experience the reef by sea on your luxury superyacht charter, explore it by air.
 All along the Queensland coast, especially in Cairns and the Whitsundays, you’ll have access to exhilarating helicopter tours.

 Helicopter tours are the perfect way to experience the sheer magnitude of the Great Barrier Reef.
 You’ll see reef and sparkling sapphire waters for as far as the eye can see.
 Plus, if it’s whale watching season, you’ll likely catch a glimpse of pods of orcas, humpbacks and Bottlenose dolphins.